A Century of Investor Protection and Service

 NASAA: 1919 | 2019

-One hundred years ago, a small group of state securities regulators had a big idea— form a network of colleagues to work together for the protection of investors throughout North America.
+More than 100 years ago, a small group of state securities regulators had a big idea— form a network of colleagues to work together for the protection of investors throughout North America.

 Today, that group is made up of the securities regulators in the United States, Canada, and Mexico.
 Together, we are the North American Securities Administrators Association.